guidance/assem2jira-docker/README.md

 	gem install bundler
 	bundle install

-Had to adjust the environment variables
+Had to adjust the environment variables, if necessary

 	nano .env